 He laughed at my bold assertion as though I’d come up with the funniest joke he’d heard in a long time.
 “The man who tries to tame you is in for a wild ride.”

 “Stop it, both of you,” I snapped.
 “We’re leaving.
 Come on, Benny.”
 I slipped my arm around Benny’s and tried to pull him away, but he ignored me.
 Both men stared at each other like rutting stags ready to lock horns.
-Things were going to get ugly for Benny if I didn’t get him out of there.
+Things were going to get ugly for Benny if I didn’t get him out of there fast.

 Several men had elbowed their way through the crowd and stood behind Leonard in a show of force.
 I knew one of them, Earl Bauer, a small-time thief and big-time jailbird.
-Earl had built a reputation as a sordid lounge lizard, among other things.
+Earl had built a sordid reputation as a lounge lizard, among other things.
 He’d spent many nights at La Coquette, guzzling hooch and harassing everything in a skirt.
 Earl parted his dirt-brown hair in the center and slicked it back with so much Brilliantine hair oil his head looked like patent leather.
 His cheap three-piece suit and greasy skull were repulsive to me, but his ugly glower made it absolutely clear he was itching for a good fight.
-“One word, boss,” he announced, “and we’ll escort this bum out.”
+“One word, boss,” he announced, “and we’ll escort this bum out on a stretcher.”